apache/beam/website/www/site/content/en/documentation/io/io-standards.md

   </tr>
   <tr>
       <td>
-         <p>Indicate if there is (native | X-language | Not Available) support in each language with a link to the docs.
+         <p>Indicate if there is native or X-language support in each language with a link to the docs.
          <p>Example:
          <p>Kinesis I/O has a native implementation of java and X-language support for python but no support for Golang.
       </td>
   </tr>
   <tr>
    <td>
-      <p>Indicate known limitations under a <strong>Limitations Header</strong>.
+      <p>Indicate known limitations under a <strong>Limitations</strong> header.
 If the limitation has a tracking issue, please link it inline.
       <p>Example:
       <p><a href="https://beam.apache.org/documentation/io/built-in/snowflake/#limitations">https://beam.apache.org/documentation/io/built-in/snowflake/#limitations</a>
    </td>